IRmadillo-circle-no-name

 All spectroscopic PAT techniques are incredibly powerful — such as Raman, FTIR and NIR — as they directly monitor different species simultaneously, and can cope with a range of concentrations.
 However, conventional spectroscopic techniques can suffer from fragility (in the case of standard FTIR instruments), or low sensitivity and specificity (in the case of NIR instruments), or even poor repeatability and performance drift (in the case of Raman) — making the use of them in industrial settings challenging.

-IRmadillo & Fermentation Analyses
+IRmadillo & Fermentation Analyzes

 The IRmadillo diamond probe model, a robust, process FTIR spectrometer, is used to monitor two different fermentation processes – a classical sucrose-yeast fermentation and an industrial bacterial fermentation.
 The production of six different chemical species was monitored in real-time with concentrations ranging from 0.1 to 25 g L-1 using chemometric methodology.
-It is shown how the in-process analyser can be used to directly improve the efficiency of biochemical reactions by providing an early indication of a process failure and enabling real-time control.
+It is shown how the in-process analyzer can be used to directly improve the efficiency of biochemical reactions by providing an early indication of a process failure and enabling real-time control.

 Experimental